qijianpeng/awesome-edge-computing/README.md

   and secure computation of various machine learning algorithms, including logistic regression, tree-based algorithms, deep learning and transfer learning.

+- [FedProx](https://github.com/litian96/FedProx): FedProx aims to solve two key challenges that differentiate it from traditional distributed optimization:
+  (1) significant variability in terms of the systems characteristics on each device in the network (systems heterogeneity), and (2) non-identically distributed data across the network (statistical heterogeneity).

+- [KitNET](https://github.com/ymirsky/KitNET-py): KitNET is an online,
+  unsupervised, and efficient anomaly detector.
+A Kitsune, in Japanese folklore, is a mythical fox-like creature that has a number of tails, can mimic different forms, and whose strength increases with experience.
+Similarly, Kit-NET has an ensemble of small neural networks (autoencoders), which are trained to mimic (reconstruct) network traffic patterns, and whose performance incrementally improves overtime.

 - [MACE](https://github.com/XiaoMi/mace): MACE (Mobile AI Compute Engine) is a deep learning inference framework optimized for mobile heterogeneous computing